EricGomesGregory/DnD-Vault/Vault/Spelljammer/Lore/Planes/SylvanNebula/Dorchang.md

 ## Kristyl
-Kristy is a massive glass like moon that is covered in crystal mountains.
+Kristyl is a massive glass like moon that is covered in crystal mountains.

 The moon has a foggy atmosphere that is lethal to all that breath it.